NeoKish/UdacitySelfDrivingCarND_Traffic_Sign_Classifier/README.md

 ## Step 3 : Test a Model on New Images

 We have selected five images from the web to gauge the performance of the model .
-The images are stored in [Folder 2]
+The images are stored in [Folder2]

 The images were normalized before testing with model.